January 2017 – mid-dry season – Western Kenya

 In summary, those previously reliable rainfall patterns are seriously messed up.
 There is generally less rain, and when it does come, it’s erratic (IPCC, 2014).
 Smallholder farmers especially are at the mercy of the climate; crops, incomes and livelihoods are all on the line – and they can do little more than try again and pray.

 In our small way, we hope that our solar irrigation pump will help farmers adapt to the erratic climate patterns, since the rains can no longer be relied upon.
 At least if there is a nearby water source farmers can guarantee a harvest in the dry season.
-And unlike increasingly common petrol pumps, our solar pumps won’t contribute to the rapidly rising carbon emissions which are the cause of this instability.
+And unlike increasingly common petrol pumps, our solar water pumps won’t contribute to the rapidly rising carbon emissions which are the cause of this instability.
 But for floods, all we can do is offer our sympathy and some sand bags to these inundated farmers.

 As for the new US administration, comfortable in their climate controlled buildings, blissfully ignorant to the daily battles of smallholder farmers, history will not look kindly upon them.
 It is each of our jobs to ensure that science, and climate friendly innovations prevail.